AMS21/docker-dev-images/README.md

 # docker development images

-Very simple docker images used for development of software
+Very simple docker images used for the development of software

 ## How to build and run